Altemir1/BTC-ML-Based-Trading-System/README.md

-# BTC-ML-Based-Trading-System
+# BTC-price-direction-prediction
-Welcome to the repository of trading system that is based on machine learning approach.
-Here you will find notebooks for such neural network as LSTM and machine learning model XGBoost trained on datasets with different transformations before fitting.
+Welcome to the repository for BTC prediction of price direction.
+Here you will find notebooks with experiments on Long short term memory neural network and machine learning model XGBoost trained on datasets with different transformations before fitting.

 ## Features